Global and local minima of $\alpha$-Brjuno functions: Minima of for

-\begin{thm} \end{thm} The proof of Theorem \ref{SLB1/2} follows almost exactly on the same line of investigations as for the case $\alpha=1.$ There are some added arguments in accordance with the settings of $\alpha=1/2$ which we will outline for completeness. \begin{proof} Let $\Psi(x)=\frac{1}{2+x}$ and define the recursive relation
+\end{thm} The proof of Theorem \ref{SLB1/2} follows almost exactly on the same line of investigations as for the case $\alpha=1,$ with some additional arguments specific to the settings of $\alpha=1/2,$ which we will outline for completeness. \begin{proof} Let $\Psi(x)=\frac{1}{2+x}$ and define the recursive relation